Seneca-BSA/bsa/docs/seh500/lab3.md

 1. Execute the code from step 6 then record the PSR flags.
 Copy and paste your code with PSR flags into Blackboard.

 1. Write a program that converts Celsius to Fahrenheit or from Fahrenheit to Celsius depending on the input.
 If the input is above 32, it will assume the value is Fahrenheit and convert it to Celsius.
 If not, it will assume the value is Celsius and convert it to Fahrenheit.

-The input will go into R0 and it will be the last two digits of your student number.
+    You will provide the input as data is saved into R0.
+No user input (ie. scanf) is required.
+The input data will be the last two digits of your student number.
 Do NOT modify R0 afterward.
 Your code must be written in assembly with the output saved in a variable (labelled space in memory).
-Your code must consider both cases and determine which formula to use depending on the input.
+Your code must consider both cases and determine which formula to use depending on the input (ie. the code should function with input above or below 32).
 You can use the following as your conversion equation.
+You can assume the input data will always be a positive integer.

     C = 5 * (F - 32) / 9

     F = (9 * C / 5) + 32

-    Copy your code into Blackboard and take a screenshot of your register bank as well as your memory space showing the variable.
+    Put your name and student number as comments in the code and copy and paste your code into Blackboard.
+Also, take a screenshot of your register bank as well as your memory space showing the variable and paste them into Blackboard as well.

 ## Reference